martinpllu/agent-dev-guide/generate.md

 - Don't guess or assume that a change is working unless it is confirmed by:
   - An automated test, which must be written for new features, bugfixes
   - Or, for smaller changes or debugging: interactive verification using a Development Capability like log/database inspection or interactive browser debugging

+## Workflow

+- For development environments that support hot reload of changes, use the existing development server/app instance if one is already running, instead of starting a new one or restarting.
+Use the "Application status" capability to determine if one is running before using "Run application".

 # ARCHITECTURE